labdroid/s2i-EL-cloud-image/README.md

 # s2i-cloud-image

-s2i-cloud-image is an OpenShift S2I builder container for building VM images suitable for deployment in cloud environments, like Azure, AWS, and GCE.
+s2i-cloud-image is an OpenShift S2I build container for building Linux VM images suitable for deployment in cloud environments like Azure, AWS, and GCE.

 # What?